M-o-a-T/moat-kv/docs/source/command_line.rst

    The file to write to.
 Note that this file is on the server.

-.. program:: distkv client log save
+.. program:: moat.kv client log save

 Save the current state of the server to this file.